sulfo/xml-sitemap-feed/readme.txt

 Tested up to: 3.6
 Stable tag: 4.3.2

-Feeds from the XML Sitemap and Google News menu for the hungry spiders.
-Multisite compatible.
+XML and Google News Sitemaps to feed the hungry spiders.
+Multisite, WP Super Cache and Polylang compatible.

 == Description ==